 We want to be your lawyer now, and in the future or any credit or collection related issues you may have.
 We know that trust is a key component to any Attorney/Client relationship which is why we want to make the financial objectives and machinations as clear to you as possible.

 After we take our costs and fees from the settlement pot, the rest is yours.
-As tantalizing as this sounds, in reality, our services and costs usually eat up most of the money.
+As tantalizing as this sounds, in reality, our services and costs usually eat up most of the money in a statutory damages case.
 Frequently, we reduce our fees and costs to make sure that you get $1,000 in your case.

 In cases where there are multiple defendants and settlements, people see a large dollar volume and want more of it than the damages that they are entitled to.
-This is why we are crystal clear in our Assessment of your Damages page at the beginning of our representation with you.
-We make clear what damages you can reasonably expect from your case so we see eye to eye on the objectives of our representation of you.
+We try to maximize your recovery and get you more than $1,000 in cases such as these, but it is not always possible.
+This is why we are crystal clear in our assessment of the value of your case before we file it.

 The lawsuits that we bring on your behalf are not contingency cases.
 The attorneys’ fees are not determined by a percentage of what we collect.
 Rather, our fees and costs are shifted to the Defendants to pay which is why we track our time and expenses.

 The lawsuits that we file to clean up your credit report or to stop debt collection harassment are usually for very nominal damages, usually $1,000 and to clean up of your credit report.
 If we can get you more, we are happy to do so, but it’s not usually something that you can count on.